 This bill aims to amend the Code of West Virginia to mandate the implementation of community education programs across the state.
 It emphasizes the importance of involving all community members, not just students, in educational and recreational activities.
-The bill includes provisions for allocating funds specifically to educate senior citizens, adults without high school diplomas, and low-income individuals, offering them access to essential services such as estate planning, healthcare, and prescription information.
+The bill includes provisions for allocating funds specifically to educate senior citizens, adults without high school degrees, and low-income individuals, offering services such as estate planning, healthcare, and prescription information.

 Key changes in the bill include the requirement for county boards of education to coordinate community education programs, replacing the previous optional language.
-Additionally, the definition of "community education" is expanded to encompass a broader range of services, including healthcare and estate planning.
+Additionally, the definition of "community education" is expanded to include a broader range of services, such as healthcare and estate planning, ensuring that community programs address the diverse needs of residents.
 The state Board of Education is tasked with promoting and overseeing these programs through newly established rules and regulations.
-Overall, the bill seeks to enhance community engagement and resource utilization through structured educational initiatives.

 Statutes affected: Introduced Version: 18-2D-1, 18-2D-2, 18-2D-3, 18-2D-4